banban525/InspectCodeViewer/readme.md

-﻿InspectCodeVisualizer
+﻿InspectCodeViewer
 ======================

-This is a viewer for Resharper InspectCode Results.
+This is a viewer for [Resharper InspectCode](https://www.jetbrains.com/resharper/features/command-line.html) Results.

 ## Description